google/docsy-example/CONTRIBUTING.md

 new version is approved.
 The approval gates the install script only (the hugo binary self-installs at first use), so don't run builds between the two steps.
 Automated update PRs skip hugo-extended version bumps for the same reason, except security updates, which fail CI until approved via `approve:hugo`.
-The Dockerfile (best-effort, unsupported) pins Hugo and Dart Sass independently:
-Renovate proposes base-image updates (tag bumps and digest pins); bump `DART_SASS_VERSION` manually alongside `sass-embedded` updates.

 ### Develop against a local Docsy